 While reciting the Holy Quran, you should remember that you are reading the manuscript of the lord.
 So, you should beautify your tone and loud voice while reading the Quran.

 However, you should not exaggerate the beautification of the voice in reciting the Quran to the point of violating the rules of Tajweed, as it is forbidden.

 Likewise, you should not read the Quran in one go.
 Read every ayah slowly to better comprehend its meaning and connect with what is being said.

 Observe Tajweed Regulations

 It covers guidelines on how Quranic Arabic letters should be pronounced, where to stop during recitation, where to not, where to pause, where to prolong pronunciation, and more.
 Some rules of tajweed are

-An online Quran academy like Quranforkids.com can help you learn how to correctly read Quran with Tajweed rules.
+An online Quran academy like Quranforkids.com can help you learn how to correctly read the Quran with Tajweed rules.

 Prostrate Before the Lord

 There are 14 verses in the Quran where the reciter and listener are asked to prostrate (doing Sajdah) after reading.

 It is Farz (abolish) on both the reciter and the listener to prostrate.
 They can perform Sajdah right after the end of that blessed verse or any time later.